 Accidents and emergencies happen, and veterinary care can get expensive fast.
 That’s why it’s always better to be prepared for the worst-case scenario.

 Pet insurance is particularly useful for breeds predisposed to health problems.
 Some research predicts that pet insurance can save pet parents as much as $10,000 in healthcare costs over a pet's lifetime.

 However, it’s a good idea to shop around and compare your options before committing to a plan.
 Read the terms and conditions carefully so you know what you’re signing up for.
 And if you’re unsure about anything, speak with a customer service representative to ensure maximum transparency.

 Things to consider before committing to a pet insurance plan

 If you’re in the market for pet insurance, there are a few things you’ll want to keep in mind while searching for the right provider.

 Virtually every pet insurance policy includes a waiting period.
 During this period, which typically lasts between 5 and 14 days, your pet is not covered.
 That said, some insurance policies go into effect immediately.
 This is sometimes the case for emergency and accident coverage.
 However, there’s almost always a waiting period for illnesses.

 Coverage and exclusions

 Different pet insurance providers cover different diseases and treatments.
 While some insurers cover alternative therapies like acupuncture and hydrotherapy, others don’t.
 The same goes for routine examination fees and check-ups.

-Many pet insurance providers offer optional, complementary packages.
-These tend to cover routine dental care and emergencies like dog boarding due to owner hospitalization.
+Many pet insurance providers offer optional packages.
+These tend to cover routine dental care and emergencies like dog boarding during the hospitalization of a pet parent.